WillEckersley/Pinterest_data_pipeline/README.md

 ### §3.2.3 Transformation:

 Once in Databricks, the data was again processed using a Spark cluster.
-It was cleaned in the same fashion as before and then read to Delta tables using a custom function that also created table name specific checkpoints to allow for versioning.
+It was cleaned in the same fashion as before (see section 3.1.3 of this README) and then read to Delta tables using a custom function that also created table name specific checkpoints to allow for versioning.

 Bellow: an image of the graphs monitoring the stream of data as it is written to DeltaTables.